Activities & Initiatives

 GE Healthcare Institute and ACOG Collaboration in India

-ACOG partners with GE Healthcare to codevelop, tailor, and implement educational programs for physicians in India.
-ACOG adapts existing e-modules and ACOG Fellows conduct in-person trainings on a range of obstetric and gynecologic topics for physicians.
+ACOG partners with GE Healthcare to develop, tailor, and implement educational programs for physicians in India.
+ACOG adapts existing e-modules on a range of obstetric and gynecologic topics for physicians.
+This program has the opportunity to expand to additional countries in south Asia.

 Sustainable Health Impacts in Madagascar